 And there was no crappy food in Chicago!
 Popcorn, pizza, Chinese food, Trader Joe’s, Mexican food. . .and the good thing was there was always leftovers to share back at the bunkhouse (more on this in a minute).

-I’m not much of a shopper but there were opportunities for lots of this as the hotel was located on the “Miracle Mile”.
+I’m not much of a shopper but there were opportunities for lots of this as the hotel was located on the “Magnificent Mile”.
+There was plenty to see and do and it really felt like I could enjoy a good slice of American pie.

 Before getting the UAC Chicago review, just a bit of my own stuff first.

-This is almost back-to-school month so I’m giving readers a little heads up that there may be a few website updates in the near future.
+As September is back-to-school month, I’m giving readers a little heads up that there may be a few website updates in the near future.
 I hope these updates won’t clog your inboxes too much but if they do, please forgive me.
 I hope you won’t unsubscribe (because that would mean you are going to miss out on some good stuff!) but that is always an option if you get too many notices from this site.

 I’m really focusing on getting the message out on how astrology can be an incredibly useful tool to parents and educators.
 I’ll be writing special posts for each year group just in time for September.
 And I have a lot of other goodies up my sleeve too.
 If you prefer webinars, I’ll also have plenty of those too.